gyselroth/php-task-scheduler/README.md

 $scheduler = new TaskScheduler\Scheduler($mongodb->mydb, $logger);
 $scheduler->cancelJob(MongoDB\BSON\ObjectId $job_id);
 ```
 If you cancel a job with the status PROCESSING, the job gets killed by force and my corrupt data.
-You have been warnend.
+You have been warned.
 (This is similar as the job ends with status TIMEOUT).
 The only difference is that a timeout job gets rescheduled if it has retry > 0 or has a configured interval.
 A canceled job will not get rescheduled.
 You will need to create a new job manually for that.

 #### Modify jobs
 It is **not** possible to modify a scheduled job by design.
 You need to cancel the job and append a new one.

->**Note**: This is likely to be changed with v4 which will feature persistency for jobs.
+>**Note**: This is likely to be changed with v4 which will feature persistence for jobs.

 #### Flush queue

 While it is not possible to modify/remove jobs it is possible to flush the entire queue.
->**Note**: This is not meant to be called regurarly.
+>**Note**: This is not meant to be called regularly.
 There may be a case where you need to flush all jobs because of an upgrade.
 Running queue nodes will detect this and will listen for newly spooled jobs.